PowerShell/DscResources/GettingStartedWithGitHub.md

 ```
 cd <path to cloned repository>      # This is the path to your cloned repository.
 I.e. cd C:\Source\xActiveDirectory
 git checkout dev                    # Checkout (move) to your local dev branch.
-git branch -u origin/dev            # If not already tracking the origin base branch, this will make sure.
+git fetch origin dev                # Get all changes from origin/dev (and branch information).
-git fetch origin dev                # Get all changes from origin/dev.
+git branch -u origin/dev            # If not already tracking the origin base branch, this will make sure. _This sets the tracking (upstream) branch._
 git rebase origin/dev               # Rebase changes from origin/dev into your local dev branch.
 ```
 **NOTE!
 You can get merge conflicts that needs to be resolved before you continue with the next step of rebasing your working branch.
 Search for the word 'CONFLICT' in the output.
 See step 3 to learn how to resolve the merge conflicts.**